 10) Talk to your friends.
 Your friends very possibly have information or connections that could dramatically change your life.
 Get in connection with your friends and ask about ideas for employment or money making ideas.
 Let your friends know that you need help and they can help you find a job or maybe they can even hire you!

-In conclusion you can’t let being broke hold you back.
-If you are poor then you probably have lots of time.
+If you’re poor than you might have lots of time.
 This time can be used to revaluate your situation, change careers, find a new strategy, learn new skills, do job market research, play to your strengths.

 When you are fully employed you don’t have any time for any of this.
 So look at this as an opportunity to reinvent yourself and come up with a plan.
 The most important thing is not to slip into self pity, depression, and apathy.
 Your greatest asset is your time so use it to the betterment of your future self.